jrmihalj/jrmihalj.github.io/_pages/people.md

   <img src="/images/Nicole_Crews.jpeg" style="align:left">
 </figure>

 Nicole is pursuing a Bachelors of Science in Microbiology with a minor in Chemistry.
 Nicole is interested in pathogen genomics and disease transmission.
 She particularly enjoys studying zoonotic diseases and how they spread between different host species.
+Nicole is working on a project to understand the effects of bird population dynamics on West Nile virus in mosquito populations of Maricopa County, AZ.

 ### Braden Spencer